 This can be triggering for many people.
 You must be prepared.
 The first thing you should do is accept that this may happen.
 You should understand where the memory loss is coming from.
 The patient has no control over it, so you must not feel bad at all.
 Not being recognized or seeing that someone can no longer remember you or anything substantial can be very stressful.

 In many cases, people tend to act out of anger, but you need to understand that will not be the point.
-The first thing you must do is stay calm.
+The first thing you must do is stay calm and be patient.
 Even if a different name or the person is calling you out does not recognize you, you must remain calm.
 You should continue to assist them without feeling disheartened.

 You should make sure that they keep remembering.
 Show them photos or drop by small reminders to understand, so the memory does not disappear completely.
 If memory loss starts to grow faster than usual, then start to teach them.
 Again, use photographs and other important reminders and items to keep them in the loop.